This article was originally published on VICE Spain.

-So revolutionising the tobacco industry didn't make you a millionaire?
+So revolutionizing the tobacco industry didn't make you a millionaire?

 I'm the kind of inventor that has to go knocking on doors in order to convince and negotiate.
 It's different when you work for the research and development department of the multinational company responsible for getting the product on the market.
-But it was a great deal – a patent only lasts 25 years, while we have had secure jobs since 1959.
+But it was a great deal—a patent only lasts twenty-five years, while we have had secure jobs since 1959.
 An invention like that doesn't make anyone a millionaire.
 In fact, if I invent something, it can easily be copied by making only a few alterations.
 That always happens to inventors in this country.

 Has anyone ever copied one of your inventions?

 I once made an improvement to hi-fi systems: There were two types of hi-fi systems at the time, and each system had fixed wattage.
 I made an improvement by adding a pre-amplifier, which still exists today, so that modules of twenty watts could be added continuously.
 That meant we could install a sound system in a football stadium.
 It was copied by a large telecom company.
 I reported it and sued them, so for a while I had to spend eight hours in court a day, and I had to ask for permission to take time off from work every time.
 I had to pay a lawyer to take on their legal department.
 In the end, we settled, but that did take a toll on me.

 When I invented a way in which the lights on cars automatically turn on when you drive into a tunnel, and presented it at the International Exhibition of Inventions in Geneva I received an award.
 I also presented it to a car manufacturer, and after some time, it appeared in cars.
 I had taken on the telephone company, but I wasn't ready to go through that against a multinational again.
 I had no energy for it, so I left it.